 “My name is Charylene McCain, RAS II and FAC.
 I work for an agency, DTR, Inc. that provides treatment, testing and therapy for those transitioning through the Federal Bureau of Prisons, in custody, pre-trial, probation groups, individual sessions and therapy groups.
 My caseload are at a Federal halfway house.
 They have all gone through a drug program provided in Federal Prison called RDAP, and we provide aftercare services.
 They are with me from six months to a year.

 “I take all my courses and required certifications through Breining.
 It has easy access, affordable and up to date information.
 My career is in Forensics so I really appreciated having that certification through Breining Online.
 I also feel that the Administration Staff at Breining respect my work and are available for any assistance I may need.
 I am very busy but Breining Institute is right there when I need them for continuing education and to help me meet my career goals.”

-Ms. McCain has earned the nationally-awarded Registered Addiction Specialist – Level II (RAS II) and Forensic Addictions Counselor (FAC) Credentials from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).
+Ms. McCain has earned the internationally-awarded Registered Addiction Specialist – Level II (RAS II) and Forensic Addictions Counselor (FAC) Credentials from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).